Avoiding the pitfalls of lifestyle creep

 And that is the danger of lifestyle creep – when we start letting our spending habits billow out of proportion to our income.

-Lifestyle creep is called that because of how slowly it happens.
+Lifestyle creep is the gradual increase in spending that often accompanies an increase in income.
+It's called "creep" because of how slowly it happens.
 You’re aware that you have more money to work with, so you start loosening up your budget, bit by bit.
 Where once you may have had a firm grasp on what was essential and what was not, you start allowing yourself to be a little lazy or a little extravagant.

 Another risk is that it can be hard to revert backwards to a simpler lifestyle after you’ve gotten used to certain amenities.
 Downgrading your house, your car, your groceries, and your clothes is much, much harder than simply keeping things in check, especially should you experience a financial setback.